tlanettepollard/ToDoApp-TLP/codenotes.md

 ## 02/13/2022

 Just found out today that Node Sass has been deprecated.
 I got an error "Cannot find module sass".
 Thank you Stack Overflow!
-I decided to erase my app and start again. 🤞🏾
+I decided to erase my app and start again. 🤞🏾 Now that I've started, I've been following the tutorial on MDN.
+I used a ul list for my tasks.
+I have six, but I know I can refactor them to be less.

 Resources: